Code-the-Dream-School/gg-pac-team4-front/README.md

   - `Axios` - Promise-based HTTP client for making requests to back-end services.

 - **UI Components and Design:**
-  - `React tailwindcss select` - A select input made with Tailwind CSS and React.
+  - `React tailwindcss select` -  A select input made with Tailwindcss and React.
-  - `React modal` - Accessible modal dialog component for React.
+  - `React modal` - Accessible modal dialog component for React.JS.

 - **Styling and CSS Frameworks:**
   - `Tailwind CSS` - A utility-first CSS framework for rapid UI development.